Lille boss Galtier provides Osimhen injury update ahead of Marseille clash | Goal.com

 Osimhen has been in fine form since his arrival at Stade Pierre-Mauroy last summer, scoring 17 goals and providing five assists in 34 appearances across all competitions.

-The 21-year-old striker will hope to add to his tally and help fourth-placed Lille claim their 13th win of the season against Marseille.
+The 21-year-old forward will hope to add to his tally and help fourth-placed Lille claim their 13th win of the season against Marseille.